AmrGomaa3/assembly_learn/to_lower/README.md

 - Bitwise conversion works safely for ASCII letters.
 Non-letter characters remain unchanged.
 - `or` with `00100000b` (0x20) only affects uppercase alphabetic characters.
-- `dec rcx` ensures the newline from input is not modified before writing back.